Recommended exercise - Diabetes - Health

 High position is a position in which the injured body part is positioned higher than the heart.
 The elevated position of the body part facilitates the venous return flow of blood to the heart.
 The stored fluid can thus be better absorbed into the bloodstream and the swelling can be reduced or even eliminated.

 Immobilization is the oldest and most important treatment principle in medicine, which is used for practically all diseases.
-A compression bandage and elevation of the patient's body also causes the injured part of the body to be immobilised.
+A compression bandage and elevation of the person's body also causes the injured part of the body to be immobilised.
 The fast and consistent immobilization prevents the injury from worsening.

 You can find this and other articles as guides for download as PDF.